 Acoustic side channel.
 Power attacks can be potentially mitigated by weakening the acoustic side channel.
-Towards this end, low noise servers and/or noise-proof server racks can be used [50].
+Towards this end, low noise servers and/or noise-proof server racks can be used [49].
 However, these are developed mainly to operate in small-scale (e.g., one/two racks) placed inside or in close proximity to office spaces, not for multi-tenant data centers.
-In addition, because of foam-sealed doors, special cooling arrangements are required for noise canceling server racks which are difficult to retrofit in multi-tenant data centers.
+In addition, because of foam-sealed doors, special cooling arrangements are required for noise canceling server racks which are difficult to retrofit in multitenant data centers.
 Another approach is to destroy the correlation between server noise energy and server power consumption by running the cooling fans at maximum speed all the time.
-But, this results in a huge energy/cost wastage [51, 52], and is not decided by the data center operator due to its lack of control over tenants' servers.
-Finally, the data center operator may place noise-generating speakers, mimicking server noise to decrease the attacker's timing accuracy.
-However, it is still difficult to completely eliminate the acoustic side channel and de-correlate the attacker's received noise energy from the benign tenants' power usage by adding speaker-generated noise, because the attacker is stealthy and its microphone location is unknown to the data center operator.
+But, this results in a huge energy/cost wastage [50, 51].
+Finally, the data center operator may place variable noise-generating speakers, mimicking server noise to decrease the attacker's timing accuracy.